Anglican Church of Southern Africa: Same-sex unions and LGBT clergy

 The canon law of the Anglican Church of Southern Africa states that "marriage by divine institution is a lifelong and exclusive union partnership between one man and one woman."
 The church also does not have an official stance on homosexuality itself.
 The Church does not allow gay marriage or civil unions but does allow "same-sex relationships if they are celibate."
-In 2023, the Synod of Bishops agreed that they would develop prayers that may be said with same-sex couples.
+In 2023, the Synod of Bishops agreed that they would "develop prayers of affirmation and acknowledgement" that may be said with same-sex couples.
+In 1998, the Associated Press reported than an Anglican priest offered a blessing for a same-sex couple in an unofficial ceremony not recognised by the church or by the government at the time.
 The Diocese of Saldanha Bay has approved of blessing rites for same-sex civil unions.
 Regarding ordination, the church does not have an official position on the ordination of clergy who identify as gay or lesbian.
 As examples, in 2003, Rowan Smith, a former dean of St. George's Cathedral, and Douglas Torr, from Johannesburg, came out as gay.
 An openly gay and celibate bishop, Mervyn Castle, was consecrated in Cape Town.
 Archbishop Emeritus Ndungane was supportive of the consecration of the first openly partnered gay bishop, Gene Robinson in 2003.
 Ndungane now supports same-sex marriage blessings.
 Desmond Tutu, Archbishop Emeritus of Cape Town, affirmed same-sex marriages and church blessings.
 Thabo Makgoba, the current primate and archbishop, was quoted as being "one among few church leaders in Africa to support same-sex marriage."